DallanQ/lotr_journeys_in_middle_earth/QA.md

 [ways-of-old](https://boardgamegeek.com/thread/2220948/ways-of-old)

-> Is it possible to do both the top and bottom parts of this card (i.e. scout & sprint)?
-> Will discarding allow you to do both and the text inside the brackets is just to clarify Sprint and that you can just use the Sprint outside of a test or are the 2 entirely separate abilities and only 1 can be activated?
+> Can both the top and bottom effects of this card (scout and sprint) be used together?
+If discarding the card enables both, is the text in brackets simply clarifying that Sprint can be used outside of a test, or are these two separate abilities, allowing only one to be activated at a time?

 They're separate abilities with the same cost (discarding the card), so you have to choose one or the other.